BenjaminTzudiker/CKD_Database/readme.md

 ## PostgreSQL

-If you use a Windows machine, it may be easier to use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+### Common Problems

+In some cases,  You might also be able to use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10) for Windows to run the normal script.

 ## MySQL